Skip to contents

 Saving the graphical output

-The generated graphics can be saved in the file formats supported by Cairo(): “png”, “jpeg”, “pdf”, “svg”, “ps” and “tiff”.
-In the following example we store the graphics files in the output format “png” to the plotDirectory tempdir().
-The naming convention used for the graphics file reflects the chosen statistical test and the variable names.
+The generated graphics can be saved in any file format supported by Cairo(), including “png”, “jpeg”, “pdf”, “svg”, “ps”, and “tiff”.
+In the following example, we store the graphics in PNG format in the plotDirectory tempdir().
+The file names reflect the statistical test used and the variable names involved.

 visstat(black_brown_hazel_green_male, "Hair", "Eye",